The Story of the We Make Transition!

 13 March 2026

 Sustainability challenges are complex and intertwined with environmental, social, economic, cultural and historical factors.
-There is a need to enhance holistic and systemic understanding.
+There is a need to enhance holistic understanding.
 All levels of society should be engaged to prioritise actions and develop new cooperation.
-Various civil society actors – associations, social entrepreneurs, cooperatives, communities and individuals are sources of social innovations that foster ecological and social sustainability.
-However, their voice and ideas are not heard properly in decision-making.
+However, the voice and ideas of small local actors are often not heard in decision-making.

 We make transition! organised 12 local transition arenas

-We make transition! project (2023-2025) engaged a great number of regional and local authorities, civil society actors and social entrepreneurs from the Baltic Sea Region.
-Project partners from Finland, Estonia, Latvia, Poland, Germany and Norway cooperated with 12 cities and municipalities in implementing ‘local transition arena workshop processes.
-Transition arena is a series of workshops that include co-creation of a joint vision, pathways towards the vision, concrete actions and initiatives.
+We make transition! project (2023-2025) engaged a great number of regional and local authorities, associations, social entrepreneurs, communities and individuals from the Baltic Sea Region.
+Project partners from Finland, Estonia, Latvia, Poland, Germany and Norway cooperated with 12 cities and municipalities in implementing ‘local transition arena workshop processes’.
+Transition arena is a series of workshops that includes co-creating a joint vision, developing pathways towards the vision and identifying and launching concrete actions and initiatives.
 WMT! arena topics were related to food, nature & biodiversity, social sustainability and circular economy.
 Each location defined their transition arena topic bottom-up based on the local cooperation needs.

 The following transition arenas were organised: 1) Hämeenkyrö Agriculture Arena, 2) Helsinki-Uusimaa Circular Transition, 3) Sustainable Future in Kimitoön, 4) Uusikaupunki – Nature in my Neighbourhood, 5) Tartu Circular Economy Transition, 6) Organic Food Transition in Bremen Schools, 7) Organic Food Transition in Vidzeme region, 8) Trondheim Local Sustainable Food System, 9) Tampere Future Arena of Sustainable Life, 10) Sustainability Transition in Education, Lääne-Harju, 11) Gdynia Cross-sectoral Sustainability, 12) Namsos Circular Initiatives.